MAINTENANCE & SERVICES

 3. Local gravel roads – Once per year

 4. Clear vision areas at intersections – as needed throughout the year

 5. State Highways – As determined by MDOT

 6. Subdivision Streets – are NOT mowed by the Emmet County Road Commission

 As scheduling permits, crews will address areas along all roads where vegetation may limit the sight distance of drivers at intersections.
-Drivers are encouraged to report any roadside vegetation causing sight distance issues at intersecting streets by phone or email.
+Drivers are encouraged to report any roadside vegetation causing sight distance issues at intersecting streets by calling our main office.

 TREES IN THE RIGHT OF WAY (ROW)

 Under MI General Highway Law and County Road Law, ECRC has a legal duty to keep all county roads, bridges, and culverts that are within the County's jurisdiction in safe condition for the traveling public.
 With that being said, trees located in the road right of way may constitute a danger or hazard.

 In any case where the Road Commission determines that a tree located in the right of way is a danger or hazard (or poses an extreme future risk), the Road Commission may order the tree(s) to be removed, and provide the affected landowner with a tree removal notification form.